Skip to contents

 #> bio04: Temperature Seasonality

-#> bio05: Max Temperature of Warmest Period
+#> bio05: Max Temperature of Warmest Unit

-#> bio06: Min Temperature of Coldest Period
+#> bio06: Min Temperature of Coldest Unit

-#> bio07: Temperature Annual Range
+#> bio07: Temperature Range of Units

 #> bio08: Mean Temperature of Wettest Period